danielbanko/danielbanko.github.io/README.md

 ### Research Interests

 I am interested in the cross-section of Economics and Psychology focusing on consumer behavior, judgment, and decision-making.
-I hope to earn a PhD in economics after my employment ends at the CFPB.
+I plan to attend graduate school to earn a PhD in economics after my employment ends at the CFPB.

 ### Work Experience
 - Research Assistant, CFPB (Summer 2017-Present)